Skip to main content

 Think of how a pot roast pulls apart when you cook it at 200 for six hours.
 The same applies to a steak that sits in the sous vide for a long time.
 Your steak will be incredibly tender, but it will also have more consistency of a roast instead of a steak.
 Three to four hours is more than enough time to get a deliciously tender steak, no matter your desired level of doneness.

-Preheat the Water Bath
+Preheat the water bath

 If you’re trying to be very precise with your precision sous vide cooking device, make sure you pre-heat your water bath.
 Letting your steak’s temperature rise with the water can affect your overall cooking time and temperature.

 Also, keep in mind that adding cold meat to the hot water will lower the water bath temperature for a few minutes until the outer temperature of the steak matches the water.
-If you’re a real stickler for a consistent cooking temperature, raising the water temperature by about five degrees then lowering it after the meat has adjusted is worth trying.
+If you’re a real stickler for a consistent cooking temperature, raising the water temperature by about five degrees and then lowering it after the meat has adjusted is worth trying.

 However, the good thing about steak is that it’s more hearty and forgiving to fluctuating temperatures.
 More delicate items like eggs or seafood require more attentiveness to temperature.

 Even though we prefer pre-searing our steak before it goes in the bag, there’s no harm in re-crisping it once it’s done.
 A steak cooking in its juices for hours will alter that crispy sear the meat had when it went into the bag.
-Searing it again on a hot cast-iron or even breaking out the culinary torch can bring the first sear back to life.
+Searing it again on a hot cast iron skillet or even breaking out the culinary torch can bring the first sear back to life.

 Anova Precision Vacuum Sealer